Available languages

 Suitable for all physical fitness levels

-The Scottish weather is unpredictable, and it is recommended to bring suitable clothing and footwear.
+Scottish weather is unpredictable, we recommend bringing suitable clothing and footwear.

-We encourage bringing a packed lunch and/or snacks to avoid spending time queuing.
-There are regular stops on tour to purchase food and refreshments that cater for most dietary requirements
+Feel free to bring a packed lunch and/or snacks to avoid spending time queuing.
+There are regular stops on tour to purchase food and refreshments that suit most dietary requirements

 There are regular stops on tour for comfort breaks, as we do not have toilets onboard the coaches

-Minimum age to travel is 7 years old.
+Minimum age to travel is 7 years old (8 for Whisky Distillery option).
 Photo ID, such as a passport, may be required.
-Children (8-17) must be accompanied by an adult.
+Children must be accompanied by an adult.

 This tour has been designed to show you as much of Scotland as we can fit into one day!
 Due to the distance driven a large portion of the tour is spent on the bus, taking in the views and scenery of Scotland.
 Any time not accounted for in the itinerary is spent travelling through Scotland on the bus.